Trials and tribulations are inevitable.

 The rains, the winds, and the floods will come…

-and there is no hierarchy of more godly
+and there is no social scale of more godly

 One of the most valuable results of adversity

 is that through it we receive God’s comfort,